softworkz/emby-wiki/Playlists.md

 * MediaType (Audio/Video)
 * Ids - A comma delimited list of item id's to add to the playlist.
 MediaType can be omitted is this is supplied.

+### Adding to Playlists

+Send a POST to /Playlists/{Id}

+In addition, supply:

+* Ids - A comma delimited list of item id's to add to the playlist.

 ### Retrieving Playlists

 Playlists for a user can be queried like any other type.
 The item type is Playlist.